How to Find and Hire a Solar Energy System Installer

 If I want to finance my purchase, does your company offer that?
 If so, what are the terms?

 There are several ways to pay for solar projects.
 We describe here financing options for home-improvement jobs.
 In addition, almost all solar installation companies offer financing, usually through a third-party lender.
 When our undercover shoppers collected proposals for two local homes, the APRs the financing installers offered ranged from one to five percent; loan length varied from 15 to 20 years.

 Keep in mind that borrowing will increase your overall costs, in some cases adding thousands of dollars to the price of your system.
 And carefully read truth-in-lending statements before you sign; especially watch out for super-high default interest rates that kick in if you fall behind with payments.

 What tax credits, rebates, and incentives are available?

-Check with your utility to learn what’s available or visit the Database of State Incentives for Renewables & Efficiency, a site operated by the North Carolina Clean Energy Technology Center, which tracks programs nationwide.
+Click here for a list of incentives.
+Also check with your utility to learn what’s available or visit the Database of State Incentives for Renewables & Efficiency, a site operated by the North Carolina Clean Energy Technology Center, which tracks programs nationwide.
 Ask installers to put in writing any available credits, rebates, and incentives that you’ll get.